Aliases for DIAPH1 Gene

 External Ids for DIAPH1 Gene

 Previous HGNC Symbols for DIAPH1 Gene

 This gene is a homolog of the Drosophila diaphanous gene, and has been linked to autosomal dominant, fully penetrant, nonsyndromic sensorineural progressive low-frequency hearing loss.
 Actin polymerization involves proteins known to interact with diaphanous protein in Drosophila and mouse.
 It has therefore been speculated that this gene may have a role in the regulation of actin polymerization in hair cells of the inner ear.
 Alternatively spliced transcript variants encoding distinct isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DIAPH1 Gene

 DIAPH1 (Diaphanous-Related Formin 1) is a Protein Coding gene.
-Diseases associated with DIAPH1 include deafness, autosomal dominant 1 and dfna 1 nonsyndromic hearing loss and deafness.
-Among its related pathways are Regulation of actin cytoskeleton and PAK Pathway.
-GO annotations related to this gene include identical protein binding and receptor binding.
+Diseases associated with DIAPH1 include dfna 1 nonsyndromic hearing loss and deafness and deafness, autosomal dominant 1.
+Among its related pathways are Signaling by GPCR and Regulation of actin cytoskeleton.
+GO annotations related to this gene include poly(A) RNA binding and nucleotide binding.
 An important paralog of this gene is FMN2.